- County Revenue and Budget

 County Revenue and Budget

-Issue-The 2022 Budget: The County Executive has issued his proposed budget for FY2022.
-It recommends no tax-rate increases, includes a reorganization of the county’s police department, and targets funding to support recovery from the pandemic.
+Issue: The 2022 Budget: The County Executive’s proposed budget for FY2022 recommended no tax-rate increases, includes a reorganization of the county’s police department, and targets funding to support recovery from the pandemic.
+Some Councilmembers have expressed concerns over the reliance on federal funding, which they feel in uncertain in the future.

 - See summary report on the proposed budget in Bethesda Beat